gvwilson/sensibleadventures/nardica/nardica.md

 as bright and as sharp and as completely without warmth as the Antarctic sun.
 "They warned us that people might find Corporal Kibbens somewhat stiff at first.
 That is the persona I've been imprinted with," she added brightly.
-"He served with distinction in the Second Crash Corps during the evacution of Hawaii, and was later decorated posthumously for valor during the battle for New Zealand.
+"He served with distinction in the Second Crash Corps during the evacuation of Hawaii, and was later decorated posthumously for valor during the battle for New Zealand.
 He was an outstanding soldier, and I am proud to be his inductee."